Health Sciences (HEAL)

 Prerequisite(s): HEAL 222

-Description: Foundations of Health Promotion/Health Education is designed to introduce students to the discipline of health education and the practice of health promotion.
-The course explores critical issues in the field of health promotion, accountability and professional preparation, professional ethics, credentialing and the changing technology in the field.
+Description: Foundations of the Public Health Profession introduces students to the public health profession.
+The course explores critical issues in the field of public health, professional preparation, professional ethics, credentialing, career opportunities, leadership, and other important topics to be a public health professional.
+Students interested in other professions may apply concepts to their intended profession.
 Intended for Health Sciences majors only.

 HEAL 350 - UNDERSTANDING CANCER